 15A NCAC 02T .0103 DEFINITIONS

-The terms used in this Subchapter shall be as defined in G.S.
-143-212 and 143‑213 except as provided in this Rule and in definitions provided in program specific rules in this Subchapter and as follows:
+The terms used in this Subchapter shall have the meanings set forth in G.S.
+143-212 and G.S.
+143‑213, in this Rule, and in program-specific rules in this Subchapter:

-(1) "Agronomic rate" is defined as the amount of waste and other materials applied to meet the nitrogen needs of the crop, but does not overload the soil with nutrients or other constituents that cause or contribute to a contravention of surface water or groundwater standards, limit crop growth, or adversely impact soil quality.
+(1) "Agronomic rate" means the amount of waste and other materials applied to soil to meet the nitrogen needs of the crop, but does not overload the soil with nutrients or other constituents that cause or contribute to a contravention of surface water or groundwater standards, limit crop growth, or adversely impact soil quality.
 Nitrogen needs of the crop shall be based on realistic yield expectations (RYE) established for a soil series through published Cooperative Extension Service bulletins, Natural Resources Conservation Service publications, county soil surveys, or site specific agronomist reports.

 (2) "Animal waste" means livestock or poultry excreta or a mixture of excreta with feed, bedding, litter or other materials generated at a feedlot.